lefterisss/portfolio/README.md

 We can see that some variables have strong linear relationship between them.
 Its important to understand this as a first step to understand a potentially problem with our estimated values .

-## FEATURE SCALING & MODEL ASSUMPTIONS
+## Feature Scaling and Model Assumptions

 Although linear regression does not strictly require feature scaling, large differences in magnitude between variables (e.g. year vs active_enterprises) can affect numerical stability and interpretation of coefficients.